GGomesBRA/GGomesBRA/README.md

 - 👋 Hi, I’m @GGomesBRA
 - 👀 I’m interested in Python, Blockchain and WebDev
-- 🌱 I’m currently learning Django and React related stuff
+- 🌱 I’m currently improving my django and front-end (Vue) ksnowledge
 - 💞️ I’m looking to collaborate on any projects that will improve my skills in python, data, webdev and blockchain technology
 - 📫 Reach me through my e-mail: gabriel.ribeiro.o.g@gmail.com or linkedin: https://www.linkedin.com/in/gabrielrog1/